UAE signs $4.9 billion aid package to Egypt

 A total of $12 billion has been pledged in aid from Saudi Arabia, UAE and Kuwait since then.

-More than $1 billion of the money pledged by the UAE on Saturday will go to supply Egypt with fuel, while the rest will fund development projects including the construction of 15 wheat silos with a capacity to store 15,000 tonnes each.
+More than $1 billion of the money pledged by the UAE on Saturday will go to supply Egypt with fuel, while the rest will fund development projects including the construction of 15 wheat silos with a capacity to store 15,000 metric tons each.

 The agreement, signed during a visit by Egypt's Prime Minister Hazem el-Beblawi to the UAE, aims to create a general framework for funds already granted and for future aid, the agency said.